 There’s the field where farmers use our machines.
 And then there’s the field of agricultural equipment makers like AGCO...And figuratively speaking, we’re doing everything we can to un-level it.

 “For the farmers.
 For the people working for them.
 For ourselves.
 For the future.”

-Our business and the communities in which we operate are mutually dependent.
-Corporate citizenship has long been embedded into AGCO’s values and guides our interactions with our employees, our customers, our suppliers and our dealers.
+Our business and the communities where we operate are mutually dependent.
+Corporate citizenship has long been embedded into AGCO’s values and guides interactions with our employees, customers, suppliers, dealers and non-profit partners.
 We value our record of positive, productive community relations and consider it an investment for our stakeholders.
-To achieve and maintain impact for our community involvement, we strive to be a thoughtful citizen of the communities in which we operate by being recognized as an employer of choice and making positive contributions that improve the lives of our neighbors.
+All of our philanthropic efforts work towards social responsibility as well as our organization’s positive economic value and environmental impact.

-Our dealer network is a local touch point for our business in communities around the world.
+AGCO's dealer network is a local touchpoint for our business in communities around the world.
 Developing joint programs with dealers strengthens their community ties and puts us closer to the needs of our customers.

-Helping future generations and investing in the future of agriculture have been a focus of the partnership between AGCO companies and the National FFA Organization for more than 60 years.
+Helping future generations and investing in the future of agriculture have been a focus of the partnership between AGCO companies and the National FFA Organization for 74 years.
 FFA makes a positive difference in the lives of students by developing their potential for leadership, personal growth and career success through agricultural education.
-Since 2011 AGCO has joined with more than 50 Massey Ferguson and Challenger dealers in the U.S. to fund FFA scholarships annually.